TheOdinProject/curriculum/javascript/introduction/problem_solving.md

 #### Pseudo Code
 Pseudo code is writing out the logic for your program in natural language instead of code.
 It helps you slow down and think through the steps your program will have to go through to solve the problem.

-Heres an example of what the pseudo code for a simple program that prints all numbers up to a inputted number might look like:
+Here's an example of what the pseudo code for a simple program that prints all numbers up to an entered number might look like:

 ```
 When the user inputs a number
 Initialize a counter variable and set its value to zero
-While counter is smaller than user inputted number
+While counter is smaller than user entered number
 Print the value of the counter variable
 ```

-This is a very simple program to demonstrate how pseudo code looks, there will be more examples of pseudo code included in the assignments.
+This is a very simple program to demonstrate how pseudo code looks.
+There will be more examples of pseudo code included in the assignments.

 ### Divide and Conquer
 From your planning, you should have identified some sub problems of the big problem you’re solving.
 Each of the steps in the algorithm we wrote out in the last section are sub problems.
 Pick the smallest or simplest one and start there with coding.

-It's important to remember that you might not know all the steps that you might need up front so your algorithm may be incomplete, this is fine.
+It's important to remember that you might not know all the steps that you might need up front so your algorithm may be incomplete — this is fine.
 Getting started with and solving one of the sub problems you have identified in the planning stage, often reveals the next sub problem you can work on.
-Or if you already know the next sub problem is it’s often simpler with the first sub problem solved.
+Or if you already know the next sub problem, is it’s often simpler with the first sub problem solved.

 Many beginners try to solve the big problem in one go. **Don’t do this**.
 If the problem is sufficiently complex enough you’ll get yourself tied in knots and make life a lot harder for yourself.
-Decomposing problems into smaller easier to solve sub problems is a much better approach as decomposition is the main way of dealing with complexity and making problems easier and more approachable to solve and understand.
+Decomposing problems into smaller, easier to solve sub problems is a much better approach as decomposition is the main way of dealing with complexity and making problems easier and more approachable to solve and understand.

 In short, break the big problem down and solve each of the smaller problems until you've solved the big problem.